fortenforge/e/about.md

 permalink: /about
 ---

-*Last updated July, 2018*
+*Last updated January, 2022*

-I currently work at Google as a Software Engineer on the Gmail Security Team.
+I currently work as a Software Engineer at a small startup.
 The views expressed here are personal opinions, and do not necessarily reflect the opinions of my employer.